Jmemon/Arxiver/README.md

 Chatbots should be runnable locally.

-Currently we use a naive RAG architecture consisting of BGEmbeddings, ChromaDB, and Mistral7B, although we are currently improving on this architecture drawing inspiration from:
+Currently we use a naive RAG architecture consisting of HuggingFaceEmbeddings, ChromaDB, and Mistral7B, although we are currently improving on this architecture drawing inspiration from:
 - [WalkingRAG](https://twitter.com/hrishioa/status/1745835962108985737)
 - [RAPTOR](https://github.com/parthsarthi03/raptor)